archfirst/mobile-grid-evaluation/README.md

     * Narrow (0-499): Drop "Symbol", "Price Paid" and "Gain %" (show 4 columns)
 6. In case of a mobile device, the table should respond to orientation changes and conform to the requirements described above.
+7. The table header should be fixed, while the body should be scrollable.

 Grids in Scope
 --------------